guettli/programming-guidelines/README.md

 ### Love your docs

-I have seen it several times on github: If I provide a hint that the docs could be improved, a lot of maintainers don't care much.
-Just look at the README files on github.
+I have seen it several times on github.
+Just have a look at the README files on github.
 They starts with "Installing", then "Configuring" ...
 What is missing?
 An Introduction!
 Just some sentences what this great project is all about.
-Programmers love details.
+Programmers prefer the details to the big picture, the overview.

 Dear programmers, learn to relax and look at the thing you create like a new comer.
+A new comers who know how to add two integers with his favorite programming language.
+What is missing to make him understand why the project/lib/tool is needed.

 If you have this mind set "I do the important (programming) stuff.
 Someone else can care for the docs", then your open source project won't be successful.

 If you write docs, then do it for new comers.
-Start with the introduction, define the important terms, then provide the simple use cases.
+Start with the introduction, define the important terms, then provide the simple and straightforward use cases.
 Put details and special cases at the end.

-If you write broken software, you will get feedback soon.
+If your library gets used and you add a bug, you will get feedback soon.

 Tests fail or even worse customers will complain.